pauldotknopf/blue-ribbon/README.md

 # Certified letter of intent to involve the courts

-After another week-or-so goes by and not hearing anything back, I decided to send Greg a certfied letter.
+After another week-or-so goes by and not hearing anything back, it became more clear that Greg had no intention of resolving this matter.
+I decided to send Greg a certfied letter.
 The letter was marked delivered as of June 29th.

 <details>
   <summary>Proof of delivery</summary>